 (b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit and loss of the company for that year;

 (c) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;

-(d) the directors had prepared the annual accounts on a going concern basis;
+(d) the directors had prepared the annual accounts on a going concern basis; and

-(f) the directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operatingeffectively.
+(f) that the Directors had devised proper systems to ensure compliance with theprovisons of all applicable laws were in place and were adequate and operatingeffectively.

 18 SUBSIDIARIES JOINT VENTURES AND ASSOCIATE COMPANIES